This post contains affiliate links.

 Why Do Cats Attack Chicks and Younger Chickens?

 Chicks and younger chickens are not able to defend themselves as well as adult chickens.
 They are also more vulnerable to being killed or injured.
-Cats are more likely to attack chicks and small breeds of chickens as they are small enough to be injured from the cat’s claws and will not put up as much of a fight as an adult chicken would.
+Cats are more likely to attack chicks and small breeds of chickens as they are small enough to be injured by the cat’s claws and will not put up as much of a fight as an adult chicken would.

 What To Do To Protect Your Chickens?